 The coffee is weighed and stored in Colombian Artisan Coffee warehouse under the right conditions to preserve the right humidity and quality.

-At the beginning of March, the coffee was shipped to the milling in Medellin.
+At the end of January the coffee was shipped to the milling in Medellin.

 The sacks of Finca La Conejera are ready to be exported to the UK

-Gregorio started this journey 3 years ago, when he stopped using fertilizers with chemicals.
-His motivation started when he had the idea to bring some bees to the farm but unfortunately, they left.
+Gregorio started this journey 5 years ago, when he stopped using fertilizers with chemicals.
+His motivation started when he had the idea to bring some bees to the farm but unfortunately, they disappeared.

 He is producing every component that the soil and the coffee trees need in a natural way and stopping the use of fertilizers the bees are back in the farm and they are producing amazing honey with oranges and coffee notes plus the coffee trees are producing more.